 The main mode of transportation on the island is by bicycle other than walking.
 There are no cars here and getting from one village to the other is by boat or ferry.

-Rent a bicycle for RM5 per day and explore the village at your own pace.
+Rent a bicycle for about RM5 per day and explore the village at your own pace.
 If you go during the public holidays, the narrow walkway can be crowded and you will have to navigate your way through the crowds.

-You will probably spend about half an hour to one hour looking at the way of life of the villagers.
+You will probably spend about an hour to two looking at the way of life of the villagers.
 You may notice the villagers manually peeling the prawns to be made into prawn paste, women repairing the damaged fishing nets and workshop that repairs motors and other equipment.

 During sunny days, salted fish are being dried by the villages along the walkway.
 You will also notice that there is a police station, a big temple, a church and a mosque, all within walking distance of each other.